 Environmental Law shall mean Applicable Laws or Regulations relating to pollution or protection of the environment or natural resources.

+Existing Generating Facility shall mean a Generating Facility that is currently in-service or under construction with an unsuspended interconnection agreement.

 Federal Power Act shall mean the Federal Power Act, as amended, 16 U.S.C. §§ 791a et seq.

 FERC shall mean the Federal Energy Regulatory Commission (Commission) or its successor.